SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Nodes.md

 The **`CurlCommand`** node invokes the system `curl` binary via `subprocess.Popen` with `shell=False`, streaming its output so the response body can be bounded in-process.
 Arguments are supplied as a JSON list (no shell parsing), and each element is variable-substituted before being passed to curl.
-Use this node when you specifically need the `curl` binary itself — for example, to use a curl-only flag or to mirror a shell command exactly.
+Use this node when you specifically need the `curl` binary itself, for example to use a curl-only flag or to mirror a shell command exactly.
 For most HTTP/HTTPS use cases, prefer the [WebFetch Node](#external-tools-the-webfetch-node).

 #### **Properties**